Clean Cities National Parks Initiative

 San Antonio Missions National Historical Park

 San Antonio Missions National Historical Park, which partnered with Alamo Area Clean Cities, is taking steps to reduce pollution in San Antonio.
-The park is purchasing a propane pickup truck to replace a 2001 gas model along with an EV utility truck to take the place of an outmoded 1998 truck.
-The park is also installing two 220V EV chargers with data collection capabilities.
+The park is purchasing two propane pickup trucks to replace two outdated gasoline-powered pickup trucks.
+The park is also installing two EV chargers and a propane vehicle refueling site.

 Shenandoah National Park